 In cases where the issue is of a criminal nature the focus may range from competency of the defendant to stand trial, influence of mitigating factors for the offense during the sentencing phase, not guilty by reason of insanity, personality assessment of the defendant, and prediction of violence and assessment of future risk to name a few areas.

-Dr. Kenneth J. Manges applies over 30 years of forensic psychologist experience to assist trial attorneys located in New York, Illinois, Texas, Florida and Ohio with a wide range of services.
+Dr. Kenneth J. Manges applies over 40 years of forensic psychologist experience to assist trial attorneys all over the world, with a wide range of services.

 Dr. Kenneth Manges is a Forensic Psychologist and vocational expert who offers consultation and comprehensive evaluations.
 His analyses have been recognized for their clarity and scientific rigor.
 He offers reasonably certain opinions about the psychological impact of physical injury or emotional trauma as they affect earning capacity and the impact of loss on future work and quality of life.
 Well regarded in the litigation arena, he is a trusted and respected authority and offers evaluations that have been consistently upheld in both state and federal courts.
 Call Dr. Manges at 513-784-1333 or send him an email by copying and pasting the following email address into your preferred email account: firstname.lastname@example.org.